Joe Douglas, the Eagles' top scout, has climbed the ranks to become one of the NFL's top talent evaluators - Philly

 Learning from the best

 Douglas couldn’t have found a better place to cut his scouting teeth than with the Ravens.
-Newsome, a Hall of Fame tight end who will retire next year after 22 years as Ravens GM, might be the best talent evaluator in the league.
+Newsome, a Hall of Fame tight end who will retire at the end of the 2018 season after 22 years in the Ravens’ front office (five as vice president for player personnel, then 17 as GM), might be the best talent evaluator in the league.

 “We used to say all the time that being a personnel assistant for Ozzie and Phil Savage was like earning a law degree from Harvard,” Douglas said.
 “Because you learned so much from them.
 You were learning from the best.”